Matthiasadams59/moviesep/README.md

 ## Deployment

-To launch the Java API Server, first of all import the moviesep database from the moviesep-webapi into your MySQL provider.
+To launch the Java API Server, first of all import the moviesep database from the moviesep-webapi/ folder into your MySQL provider.
-Once imported edit the file : moviesep-webapi/src/main/resources/application.properties to make sure the configuration correspond to your MySQL provider settings (by default, using MAMP the MySQL port will be 8889, the default user/password will be root/root).
+Once imported edit the file : moviesep-webapi/src/main/resources/application.properties to make sure the configuration correspond to your MySQL provider settings.
+By default, using MAMP the MySQL port will be 8889, the default user/password will be root/root.
 Then from the root of the project :
 ```
 cd moviesep-webapi/